radiant-rstats/docker-k8s/install/rsm-msba-windows.md

 Please follow the instructions below to install the rsm-msba-k8s-intel computing environment.
 It has Python, Radiant, Postgres, Spark and various required packages pre-installed.
 The computing environment will be consistent across all students and faculty, easy to update, and also easy to remove if desired (i.e., there will *not* be dozens of pieces of software littered all over your computer).

 **Step 1**: Install Windows Subsystem for Linux (WSL2) and Ubuntu 24.04

-To install WSL2 and Ubuntu 24.04 open **PowerShell as Administrator** (right-click the Start menu, select "Windows PowerShell (Admin)").
+To install WSL2 and Ubuntu 24.04, open **PowerShell as Administrator** (right-click the Start menu, select "Windows PowerShell (Admin)").
 Then run the following command to install WSL and Ubuntu 24.04:

 ```bash
 wsl --install -d Ubuntu-24.04
 ```

 Restart your computer if prompted.
-When the Ubuntu terminal opens for the first time, you will be asked to create a Linux username and password.
-Use your UCSD username (e.g., `aaa111` if your @ucsd.edu email is `aaa111@ucsd.edu`) and choose a password you can remember (you will not see any characters as you type).
+When the Ubuntu terminal opens for the first time, you will be asked to create a Linux username and password. **Use your UCSD username** (e.g., `aaa111` if your @ucsd.edu email is `aaa111@ucsd.edu`) and choose a password you can remember (you will not see any characters as you type).
+Using your UCSD username helps ensure your files and settings are consistent across systems and makes it easier for instructors to help if you run into issues.

 To check the installed distributions, i.e., versions of Linux, and the WSL version, run: